-This module will contain four sub-modules i.e., Publications, Documents, Links and Download Datasets.
-This module will be developed to provide a repository of the reference documents, publications and datasets related to the platform and will be accessible for the public users.
+This module will contain four submodules i.e., Publications, Documents, Links and Download Datasets.
+This module will be developed to provide a repository of the reference documents related to the platform and will be accessible for the public users.
 It will allow to view and download the reference documents, URL and links.
 Please find below the detailed specification outlining the functionality requirement of this module.